Vaccines for Dogs

 Why is the same amount of vaccine given to a small dog and a large dog?

 Vaccination doses are the same for all dogs, regardless of size.
-When these vaccines are tested, all dogs in the test group receive the same dose of vaccine and have been proven safe for dogs of all sizes at the recommended dosage.
+When these vaccines are tested, all dogs in the test group receive the same dose of vaccine and this dose has proven safe for dogs of all sizes.
 Smaller doses of vaccine may not adequately protect small pets.
 In addition, there is no evidence that smaller doses of vaccinations are associated with a decreased likelihood of vaccine reactions.

 What happens if my dog is sick when vaccinated?

-The veterinary check-up prior to vaccination and sometimes pre-vaccination blood tests help prevent this situation.
-In most cases, minor illnesses would not have disastrous consequences, but it is important that an animal is healthy when vaccinated to ensure the proper development of immunity.
+In most cases, minor illnesses do not have disastrous consequences, but it is important that an animal is healthy when vaccinated to ensure the proper development of immunity.
+The veterinary check-up prior to vaccination, and sometimes pre-vaccination blood tests, help prevent this situation.

 Can vaccination make my dog sick?